Interactive science exhibition photo showing two girls playing with a giant guitar

 Don't like noisy, smelly or dark places?
 No problem – our special sensory map will help.
 You can use ear defenders to keep the noise down, just borrow some from the welcome area, Bio:Space, Science Theatre and Science Live.

-The Hub café is near the sound, hearing and vibration exhibiton.
+The Hub café is near the sound, hearing and vibration exhibition.
 It can be a bit noisy sometimes but The Hut café on the lower floor is quieter.
 If you lip read or use a wheelchair you might prefer the round tables there too.

 If you need anything to make your day super special, just ask us.